-Felonies in West Virginia are crimes punishable by incarceration in state prison.
-Less serious crimes (misdemeanors) are punishable by local or county jail terms.
+Felonies in West Virginia are crimes that may be punished by incarceration in state prison.
+All other, less-serious crimes are treated as misdemeanors.
 (W.V.
-Ann.
-Code § 61-11-1.)
+Code § 61-11-1 (2020).)

-Felony convictions have serious and lasting consequences.
-A felony conviction can make it difficult (or impossible) to run for public office, obtain a professional license, or be hired in certain industries.
-If you are charged with a felony, you should contact a West Virginia criminal defense attorney.
-An experienced attorney can help you protect your rights and obtain the best outcome possible under the circumstances.
+Felony convictions have serious and lasting consequences, even after you've served your prison sentence.
+If you are charged with a felony, you should contact a West Virginia criminal defense attorney as soon as possible.
+An experienced attorney can help you protect your rights, negotiate a favorable plea bargain if that's appropriate in your case, and obtain the best outcome possible under the circumstances.